 As a visual artist and teacher in subtle pursuit of that ever elusive yet fully satisfying, spontaneous Aha!
 I have come to discover an avenue (or two) of coax.
 Through this blog, Excursions, I share with readers, students and the curious alike possibilities for bringing the Aha! forth-always an adventure.
 Visit http://www.thecoloredwilderness.com to see current works.

 Thank you for visiting my site, I am delighted to share with you my process.

 I utilize painting techniques with limited technology (hand, body and brush-tool) to talk about the subjective influence of environment on the psyche of an individual (me).
-I use graphic and textural drawing and paint to document sense experience of place on location and make studio paintings referencing place with added psychological and intellectual content.
-My interest in in how environment plays on psychology, how biography influences biology.
-My first thoughts where painting is concerned are not centered around illustrating ideas…or of making “pictures”.
+I use graphic and textural drawing and paint to document sense experience (sound, smell, sight, touch) on location (place) and make studio paintings referencing place with added psychological and intellectual content.
+My interest is in how environment (outdoors, indoors, urban, rural, wilderness) influences perception and visa versa; how biography influences biology.
+Stylistic influences include impressionism, expressionism, cubism and realism.